 Adding another layer of productivity, Convo offers the option of markup on file types of 60+ formats including images and videos.
 This means you can highlight the parts of documents you want to bring someone’s attention to and have in-context collaboration over these files from wherever you are.

 Highlighting parts in posts or files adds their snippets to your comments.
 A teammate clicking on these snippets is immediately taken to the exact part you are talking about.
-So at step 1, comments ensure you can have productive discussions and add timely feedback and at step 2, markup and annotations ensure feedback is never lost in lengthy textual conversations and you are always contextually aware.
+So at step 1, comments ensure you can have productive discussions and add timely feedback and at step 2, markup and annotations ensure feedback is never lost in lengthy textual conversations.

 A major add on that Convo provides, which chat apps completely lack, is the unified newsfeed.
 This feed updates in real time and provides one central view for company wide activity.
 And for the conversations that need to happen in chat, Convo comes with a built in powerful chat feature which helps teammates have both p2p and group chats.